endeavorcomm/le-cms/setup-cert-mgmt-system.md

     chmod 700 deploy-cert.sh
     chmod 700 renew-cert.sh

+An optional `cert.config` file can be copied to the configuration directory.
+If you exclusively use `http` or `dns` challenges for this certificate managment server, then you can set those defaults in this file.

+    cp le-cms/cert.config /etc/le-cms

 If you're having trouble running the scripts, try copying the contents from the repo file, then pasting into the file on the server.